GetStream/stream-video-android/development.md

 ## WebRTC layer

-* Ideally you setup your camera tracks and audio tracks before you join a call
-* Otherwise you end up joining and immediately triggering onNegotiationNeeded after that
+* RtcSession maintains all the tracks and the webrtc logic

 ### RTC offer/answer cycle